jundalisay/superb/content/en/research/mill/liberty/chapter-2.md

-+++
-title= "The Liberty Of Thought And Discussion" heading= "Chapter 2" image= "/covers/liberty.jpg" date= 2022-01-30 author= "John Stuart Mill" description= "Utility is the foundation of morality" youtube = "UpwdTIAcLVY" linkb= "/research/mill/liberty/chapter-1" linkbtext= "Chapter 1" linkf= "/research/mill/liberty/chapter-3" linkftext= "Chapter 3" icon = "/icons/mill.png"
-+++
+---
+title: "The Liberty Of Thought And Discussion"
+heading: "Chapter 2"
+image: "/covers/liberty.jpg"
+date: 2022-01-28
+author: "John Stuart Mill"
+description: "Utility is the foundation of morality"
+icon: "/icons/mill.png"
+youtube: "UpwdTIAcLVY"
+---

 The liberty of the press is one of the securities against corrupt or tyrannical government.